 Don’t worry – in this blog, we will take you through everything you need to know about home electric vehicle chargers and moving houses.

 In short, yes, you can bring your EV charger with you when you move house.
 However, just because you can take your old charging point doesn’t mean you should take it with you.
 In fact, you could potentially be better off investing in a brand-new EV charger instead of taking your EV charger with you.

 Saying that there are multiple aspects to think about before making the final decision – so let’s get into them.

 The first and most crucial aspect of deciding whether or not to bring your EV charger is if a qualified installer can and will reinstall it on your new property.
 Some installers may not be keen on undertaking the job, so it’s best to check if they are willing to complete the work for you before the move.

 One of the downsides to the removal and reinstallation of your unit would be that it could impact your EV chargers’ warranty.
 It’s best practice to check your charger’s terms and conditions before making the final decision, as removing the unit or going with a different installer could make your warranty redundant.

 One thing is for certain – do not try and remove the electric vehicle charger yourself.
 Attempting to remove the unit could lead to significant damage to the unit.
-Not only that, but there is also a very high risk of injury.
-To understand the risks of installing your EV charger yourself, please read our blog here.
+Not only that but there is also a high risk of injury.

 We are more than happy to reinstall your charger, whether you have gone with us previously or if you are in search of qualified EV charger installers.
 Please get in touch with us today on 03333 44 96 99.